vbaier/pixel-panels/README.md

 Convert the certificate to PKCS12 for importing into the java keystore and then create the keystore

 	openssl pkcs12 -export -out server.p12 -name "server" -inkey server.key -in server.crt
 	keytool -importkeystore -srckeystore server.p12 -srcstoretype PKCS12 -destkeystore keystore.jks -deststoretype JKS

 Create a truststore with our root CA which we are using to sign certificates

 	keytool -import -trustcacerts -noprompt -alias ca -ext san=dns:localhost,ip:127.0.0.1 -file rootCA.crt -keystore truststore.jks

-Create a client cert for calling the Panel Driver.
-In our naive implementation, this is also the certificate that is used to access the Panel Service
+Create a client cert for calling the Panel Driver with a CN of "pi_client".
+In our naive implementation, this is also the certificate that is used to access the Panel Service.

-	openssl req -new -newkey rsa:4096 -nodes -keyout client.key -out client.csr CN=pi_client

-	openssl x509 -req -CA rootCA.crt -CAkey rootCA.key -in client.csr -out client.crt -days 365 -CAcreateserial
+	openssl req -new -newkey rsa:4096 -nodes -keyout client.key -out client.csr openssl x509 -req -CA rootCA.crt -CAkey rootCA.key -in client.csr -out client.crt -days 365 -CAcreateserial

 Export the certificate in PKCS12 format for authentication via a browser.